 Clifton College is delighted to be able to offer Russian as an interest subject in the Sixth Form.
 Pupils study the language, history, culture, and some literature over a one or two year period, and may sit a GCSE exam.

 All language classrooms are very well-equipped with interactive whiteboards and the latest MFL software.
 We also subscribe to MFL websites which pupils can access anywhere and further practise their skills in their chosen languages.

 Why Study at Clifton?

-We have a thriving Russian community, including many native Russian speakers, who also take GCSE, AS and A2 exams.
+We have a thriving Russian community, including many native Russian speakers, who also take GCSE and A2 exams.